JhoneEleoterio/ToDoList/README.md

 This command will:
 - Build the WebAPI image using the Dockerfile
+- Build the Tests image using the Dockerfile
 - Start the MongoDB container
 - Start the WebAPI container